yogendrahexo/ART/CONTRIBUTING.md

 ./scripts/launch-cluster.sh # you can pass any sky launch arguments here
 ```

+Make sure you are on a machine with at least one H100 or A100-80GB GPU.
+Machines equipped with lower-end GPUs may work, but training will be slower.

 You can now SSH into the `art` cluster, using either VSCode or the command line.

 ### Connecting via Command Line